steveandroulakis/shell-novice/02-theRoot-thePath.md

 ---
 layout: page
 title: The Unix Shell
-subtitle: Files and Directories
+subtitle: The root and The path
-minutes: 30
+minutes: 25-30
 ---
 > ## Learning Objectives {.objectives}
 >